 The effect of the "Bitmask" field when reading: When the present value property of a binary object is read by a BACnet client, the bitmask is used to determine the active/inactive state of the object by inspecting the value in the designated function code at the bit location(s) indicated in the bitmask.
 If all of the bit locations at the designated function code are set, then the object's state will be returned as "active".
+Else, the object's state will be returned as "inactive".
 This resultant state is reversed prior to being placed on the network if the object's "Polarity" is set to "Reverse".